0xTomDaniel/informu-engineer-test/README.md

 - iOS location tracking just being started or accuracy increased can take anywhere from 30s to 1m to pinpoint a location of 15-20 meter accuracy.
 - In particular situations, location accuracy can only be pinpointed to 50-100 meters.
 This can occur in cities such as Manhattan, NYC.
 - Constant highest accuracy location tracking on iOS will kill an iPhone 8 battery in about 4-6 hours.
-- App should not consume more than 5% of phone battery per day while in background.

 ### Knowledge